svjack/AniDoc/README.md

 ```
 ## Checkpoints
 1. please download the pre-trained stable video diffusion (SVD) checkpoints from [here](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid/tree/main), and put the whole folder under `pretrained_weight`, it should look like `./pretrained_weights/stable-video-diffusion-img2vid-xt`
 2. please download the checkpoint for our Unet and ControlNet from [here](https://huggingface.co/Yhmeng1106/anidoc/tree/main), and put the whole folder as `./pretrained_weights/anidoc`.
-(The checkpoint will be released in one day)
 3. please download the co_tracker checkpoint from [here](https://huggingface.co/facebook/cotracker/blob/main/cotracker2.pth) and put it as  `./pretrained_weights/cotracker2.pth`.